 Advanced filters are available after you enter your search.
 1

 The State of New Mexico wants to ensure that families have all of the relevant information they need to make an informed decision when choosing care for their children, including access to criminal background information.
-Please use the following tool to make sure that the provider you are considering is registered with ECECD.
-You can also use the state and national databases below to check the criminal background of any provider you are considering.
+Any in-home child care provider licensed or registered by the state has at minimum undergone a Child Care Health and Safety Orientation, CPR/First Aid training, a background check for every adult living in the home, and an inspection.
+Please use the following look-up tool to make sure that the in-home care provider you are considering is licensed or registered with the New Mexico Early Childhood Education and Care Department.
+You can also use the state and national databases at the bottom of the page to check the criminal background of any provider you are considering.
+To learn about the Mandatory COVID Response Training, visit the NMELS.

 Mario Archuleta was barely three years old when, on October 11, 2002, his child care provider purposely scalded his hands with hot water after a toileting accident.
 Mario spent two weeks at the UNMH burn trauma unit.
 Doctors removed skin from his thighs to graft to his hands during a five-hour operation.
 He spent a year in rehabilitation.
 His child care provider pled guilty to second degree child abuse and neglect and was sentenced to nine years in the penitentiary.